MaskingTechnology/jitar/documentation/docs/introduction/quick-start.md

 ## 1. Create a new project

 The fastest way to get started is creating a new project with our CLI tool.
 We'll use the React template in this section, but you can also use one of our other templates: `vue` or `jitar-only`.
-Also, we use jitar-react as the project name, but feel free to use any other name.
+Also, we use jitar-react as the project name, but you can choose any other name.

 ```bash
 npm install -g jitar